analysis-tools-dev/static-analysis/README.md

 - [HasMySecretLeaked](https://gitguardian.com/hasmysecretleaked) :copyright: — HasMySecretLeaked is a project from GitGuardian that aims to help individual users and organizations search across 20 million exposed secrets to verify if their  developer secrets have leaked on public repositories, gists, and issues on GitHub projects.

-- [iblessing](https://www.kitploit.com/2020/08/iblessing-ios-security-exploiting.html) :warning: — iblessing is an iOS security exploiting toolkit.
+- [iblessing](https://www.kitploit.com/2020/08/iblessing-ios-security-exploiting.html) — iblessing is an iOS security exploiting toolkit.
 It can be used for reverse engineering, binary analysis and vulnerability mining.

 - [kani](https://github.com/model-checking/kani) — The Kani Rust Verifier is a bit-precise model checker for Rust.
 Kani is particularly useful for verifying unsafe code blocks in Rust,